pcvonz/resume/resume.md

 - Studied UI/UX design, typography, print, and web design.

-**Minor in Liberal Studies**

-- Humanities degree focusing on the study of cultural history through texts contemporary.

 **Minor in Computer science**

-- Experience programming in Python, Java, Racket C, and SQL.
-Completed projects such as creating a program to analyze stock splits and read twitter data to produce a mood heat map of twitter data based on the content of the tweet.
 - Officer of WWU Game Design club.
 Helped organize and participated in the quarterly game jams.

 ### Experience